 HGPS is caused by a mutation in the LMNA gene, creating an abnormal version of the Lamin A protein called progerin.
 Progerin is known to cause signs of accelerated aging such as DNA damage and the loss of heterochromatin, a densely packed form of DNA located near the nuclear lamina.
 However, it was unclear if DNA damage and heterochromatin loss were linked and whether therapeutic interventions that remove progerin would be able to rejuvenate these cells.

-A team from the Skin Research Institute of Singapore (SRIS) and the Institute of Medical Biology (IMB) has now shown that heterochromatin loss is actually a prerequisite for progerin-mediated DNA damage, and that DNA damage can be prevented altogether if progerin is removed before the cells replicate their DNA.
+A team from A*STAR's Skin Research Institute of Singapore (SRIS) and Institute of Medical Biology (IMB) has now shown that heterochromatin loss is actually a prerequisite for progerin-mediated DNA damage, and that DNA damage can be prevented altogether if progerin is removed before the cells replicate their DNA.

 Using immunofluorescence microscopy to measure the levels of heterochromatin, DNA damage and progerin in cells arrested at different stages of the cell cycle the team found that progerin-expressing cells in the non-dividing (G1) stage of the cell cycle lost heterochromatin but did not accumulate DNA damage.
 In contrast, progerin caused DNA damage exclusively during the late stages of DNA replication and preferentially in cells with low levels of heterochromatin.

 This discovery is in line with the team’s previous findings that progerin-induced DNA damage can be alleviated with telomerase.
 “Telomerase is active only during DNA replication,” explained study corresponding author Oliver Dreesen, a Principal Investigator at SRIS.
-“This made me think that progerin-induced DNA damage may have happened during replication—or else telomerase would not have been able to prevent it.
-This idea led us to investigate when progerin causes DNA damage, and indeed it’s during the very late stages of replication.”
+“This made me think that progerin-induced DNA damage may have happened during replication—or else telomerase would not have been able to prevent it.”